 The 20 year Van Winkle is actually fairly priced at $100, and while I typically don’t go out and drop that kind of cash at my local wine and spirits, this feels like money well spent.
 It’s one of the reasons I find bourbons so attractive, compared to the finest bottle of cognac or Scotch, this top-shelf bourbon is actually attainable by the average joe; and I enjoy it every bit as much, maybe I’m just a simple man.

-These are my top 5 favorite bourbons, and of course there are many others that fought hard but just didn't make the cut.
-Incase you're interested, and still reading, here are the contenders: Colonel E.H.
-Taylor (very similar to Pappy Van Winkle), Booker's (strong, toasted toffee and penuche fudge), Pappy Van Winkle Family Reserve 23 year (more age, less strength, possibly more complex), Noah's Mill (makers of Black Maple Hill), and really anything from Buffalo Trace's Antique Collection (Eagle Rare 17 year and William Larue Weller 12 year, along with two incredible rye whiskeys [Thomas H. Handy Sazerac Rye 6 year and Sazerac Rye 18 year]).
+These are my top 5 favorite bourbons, and of course there are many others that fought hard but just didn’t make the cut.
+Incase you’re interested, and still reading, here are the contenders: Colonel E.H.
+Taylor (very similar to Pappy Van Winkle), Willett Family Estate Bottled Bourbon, Four Roses limited edition bourbons, Parker’s Heritage Collection, Booker’s (strong, toasted toffee and penuche fudge), Pappy Van Winkle Family Reserve 23 year (more age, less strength, possibly more complex), and really anything from Buffalo Trace’s Antique Collection (Eagle Rare 17 year and William Larue Weller 12 year, along with two incredible rye whiskeys [Thomas H. Handy Sazerac Rye 6 year and Sazerac Rye 18 year]).